EoghanDelaney/pands-project/README.md

     pred = knc.predict(X_validation)

 ```
-Using the above code, graph tool and the command line we were able to output the following insights from the data.
+Using the above code, graph tool and the command line, we were able to output the following insights from the data.
 We have a graph for each of the statistical algorithms showing the confusion matrix, this matrix shows the predicted label on the horizontal axis and the true value on the vertical.
-The confusion matrix is also shown on the command line on the screen shot to the right.
+The confusion matrix is also shown on the command line on the screenshot to the right below:
 #### K-Nearest Neighbors
 <p align="center">
     <img src='images/machine/knn.png' width=40%/><img src='images/machine/knn_cl.png' width=50%/>